MasshuraMadhurja/Codeforces-A-Categoory-JS/README.md

 # Codeforces-A-Category-JS
-Here I added some solution of A category programs given in the problemsets of Codeforces.
+Here I've added some solution of A category problems given in Codeforces.
 I solved the problems using Javascript.